cda-tum/mqt-dasqa/README.md

 - [ ] The Design class can be refactored to follow a creational pattern, i.e: Factory, AbstractFactory, Builder etc. to make it more extensible and modular.
 Refer [here](https://refactoring.guru/design-patterns/creational-patterns).
 The steps to construct a layout can be harmonized into a series of steps defined in an interface that can be implemented by different concrete implementation classes.
 The idea is to support various Metal designs and possibly other hardware designer backend seamlessly in the future.

 - [ ] Add better progress indicator for the steps using progress indicators, i.e: [tqdm](https://github.com/tqdm/tqdm).
 Currently, some steps such as generating qubit frequencies takes time and there is no granular indicator on the progress other than a simple text message.

+- [ ] After tool execution in MacOS Ventura 13.0, there is a segmentation fault message `zsh: segmentation fault  mqhad --file-path ./mqhad/tests/test_circuit/circuit1.qasm`.
+Investigate why this issue is happening.